The detail about hardware, software and broadband connectivity can be, either, a total turn-off, or a matter of keen interest to different brokers.

 The Acturis system resides in the Cloud and it is a full Windows based broking system, delivered down the line.

 Acturis does not include essential integrated Microsoft products, such as Office, as part of their monthly fee.
-Members will necessarily license these applications seperately for their own machines.
+Members will necessarily license these applications separately for their own machines.

 Microsoft Office 365 Business Edition, rented monthly or annually, is the almost universal choice of most Members, as well as TEn itself.